White Dog (1982 film): Production

 After filming commenced, Paramount Pictures brought in two African-American consultants to review and approve the depiction of the black characters: Willis Edwards, vice president of the local NAACP chapter, and David L. Crippens, the vice president and stage manager of the local PBS affiliate.
 In the end, they walked away with different views of the film.
 Crippens did not find the film to have any racist connotations, while Edwards found it inflammatory and felt it should not have been made, particularly not during that year, when a series of murders of black children was occurring in Atlanta.
 The two men provided a write-up of their views for the studio executives, which were passed to Davison along with warnings that the studio feared a film boycott.
 But Fuller was neither told of these discussions, nor given the notes, until two weeks before filming was slated to conclude.
 Known for being a staunch integrationist and for his regularly giving black actors non-stereotypical roles, Fuller was furious, finding the studio's actions insulting.
 He reportedly had both representatives banned from the set afterwards, though he did integrate some of the suggested changes into the film.

 The film was completed in 1981, but Paramount was hesitant to release the film out of continuing concerns that the film would be misconstrued.
 Though no one from the organization had viewed the completed film, the NAACP threatened boycotts.
 In early 1982, the studio finally held a preview screening in Seattle and later, in August, in Denver, with mixed responses.
 It was finally released in the US at five Detroit theatres on November 12, 1982, for just one week, with no trailer, no poster and no promotion at all.
 It did no business and was shelved as uncommercial by Paramount.
 Dumbfounded and hurt by the film's shelving, Fuller moved to France and never directed another American film.

 Later in April 1987, during an interview held in Milan, Fuller stated that Paramount shelved the film also because they feared negative reactions from the Ku Klux Klan.

+Edgar Scherick was credited as executive producer but admits to having little to do with the film.
+He said Paramount gave him the movie after it cancelled another project the studio had with Scherick.